apache/druid/docs/content/configuration/index.md

 }
 ```

-Note that compact tasks can fail if their locks are revoked by other tasks of higher priorities.
+Note that compaction tasks can fail if their locks are revoked by other tasks of higher priorities.
-Since realtime tasks have a higher priority than compact task by default,
+Since realtime tasks have a higher priority than compaction task by default,
-it can be problematic if there're frequent conflicts between compact tasks and realtime tasks.
+it can be problematic if there are frequent conflicts between compaction tasks and realtime tasks.
-If this is the case, coordinator's automatic compaction might be stuck because of the frequent compact task fails.
+If this is the case, the coordinator's automatic compaction might get stuck because of frequent compaction task failures.
 This kind of problem may happen especially in Kafka/Kinesis indexing systems which allow late data arrival.
-If you see this problem, it's recommended to set `skipOffsetFromLatest` to some large enough value to avoid such conflicts between compact tasks and realtime tasks.
+If you see this problem, it's recommended to set `skipOffsetFromLatest` to some large enough value to avoid such conflicts between compaction tasks and realtime tasks.

 ## Overlord